paperbenni/paperbenni.github.io/content/posts/dmenu_replacement.md

 I am giving up opening a new window and expecing it to be fast enough to not interrupt my typing.
-Instead, I will keep a window open and automatically show or hide it based on wether menu input is currently required.
+Instead, I will keep a window open and automatically show or hide it based on whether menu input is currently required.

 An instance of the menu will run permanently in a scratchpad terminal.
 Questions can be sent to that menu, which will then make the terminal visible,